 For non-Department of the Interior agencies, please use TPN 1400.
 For internal Department of the Interior offices and bureaus, please use TPN 14C8.

-The federal Information Processing Standards (FIPS) Code is an alphanumeric code assigned to each agency and/or their division in order to track data.
+The Federal Information Processing Standards Code is an alphanumeric code assigned to each agency and/or their division in order to track data.
 In procurement, it is a critical piece of information that allows the contracting office to assign award credits to the program that funded the project.
 Returning award credits to the funding agency gives the true picture of how that agency spends its program funds.
-Although IBC's Acquisition Services was sent the money to spend, and we in turn spend it on behalf of our clients, we do not take 'credit' for another agency's dollars.
-As an example, when the Small Business Administration needs to report how individual agencies met or exceeded their small business goals, the FIPS Code is a major component in deriving the data from FPDS-NG (federal Procurement Data System-Next Generation).
+Although IBC's Acquisition Services was sent the money to spend, and we in turn spend it on behalf of our clients.
+As an example, when the Small Business Administration needs to report how individual agencies met or exceeded their small business goals, the FIPS Code is a major component in deriving the data from the Federal Procurement Data System-Next Generation.

 The federal government financial database cannot support a funding document that lists two appropriations; therefore they must be listed separately.
 If an agency sends in a funding document that lists more than one appropriation number, it is required that funds be separated and cited in an accompanying document(s).
 The requesting agency must prepare a new funding document or record an amendment to the existing funding document.